-There are five engineered species of zoysia grass.
-Each has been developed from one of three commercially produced varieties; japonica, tenuifolia, and matrella.
-While japonica species may grow slowly, they are resistant many types of weeds.
+There are many engineered species of zoysia grass.
+Each was developed from one of three commercially produced varieties including japonica, tenuifolia, and matrella.
+While japonica species may grow slowly, they are resistant to many types of weeds.
 They are the most tolerant of cold conditions.
 Currently, most (if not all) of the zoysia seeds sold in the United States are of the japonica variety.

 The most common gripe which homeowners have with their lawns is that the grass doesn’t grow evenly.
 Some sections are lush and green, but others grow stunted or yellow and seem to struggle to keep pace with the rest of the garden.
 There are many possible reasons for this, but the underlying problem is either that different sections are growing at different speeds or conditions across the lawn are not uniform.

-In addition, seeding enables different grass types to be mixed together.
-This is a really effective way to gradually change the makeup of a lawn.
-It takes a long time, but if you plant the right seeds and maintain them carefully, you can eventually replace fragile or weed prone grasses with much hardier alternatives.
-This process is called ‘over seeding.’
+It takes a long time, but if you plant the right seeds and maintain them carefully, you can eventually replace dead zones with vibrant grass.
+This process is called ‘overseeding.’

 Full Lawn Renewal

 For the most part, damaged lawns can be categorized in two ways.
 Most are either weedy, patchy, or yellowing in places, but there is still a reasonable amount of healthy grass to treat and nurture.
-If this is not the case, however, drastic action needs to be taken.
-In the event that a lawn is so full of stubborn weeds that they are rivaling the grass for space, a lot of lawn care companies would recommend a full lawn kill and just start from scratch.
+If this is not the case, and the lawn is completely overrun with weeds, a lawn care service might recommend a full lawn kill and just start from scratch.

-This is an extensive process and not taken lightly, but the end results can be remarkable.
+This is an extensive process, and not to be taken lightly, but the end result can be remarkable.
 To get there though, the entire lawn is artificially destroyed to make way for a healthy new beginning.
 It is a necessary evil when weeds or pests have all but decimated what grass there is left.
 First, the lawn is sprayed with a powerful grass and weed killer.
 It makes its way into the soil, where it will remain active for around two months.

-Zoysia has the ability to grow in a variety of soil types, but it prefers a PH of 6 to 7.
+Zoysia can grow in a variety of soil types, but it prefers a PH of 6 to 7.
 Bermuda grass favors a slightly less alkaline soil and thrives in PH 6 to 7.
 Most fescue varieties prefer their soil to be more acidic still, at PH 5.5 to 6.
 To raise the PH level and create more alkaline conditions, a fertilizer such as pulverized limestone is added.

-One clever way to ensure that water, oxygen, and nutrients from fertilizers make it to the roots of your grass is aeration.
-Not all lawns need to be manually aerated, but it is usually necessary if the ground has become rigid and compacted.
-To put it simply, the more squashed together the soil gets, the fewer holes there are from the surface to the roots.
+One smart way to ensure that water, oxygen, and nutrients from fertilizers make it to the roots of your grass is aeration.
+Not all lawns need to be aerated, but it is recommended if the ground has become rigid and compacted or if you notice puddling on your property.

 Newly laid turf can be just as vulnerable.
 It generally needs around four weeks of careful, consistent watering before it can fend for itself.
 Your lawn repair team will water the new grass immediately, to a soil depth of roughly 100mm.
 It will be your job to ensure that the ground remains damp in between visits from the experts.
 If it rains, you may not need to add more water.
 Adapt your routine to the conditions that develop in the garden.

 Caring for your lawn doesn’t end with regimented weed control because some unwanted guests are a little more mobile.
 Take armyworms, for instance.
 They are a common problem in Georgia and the surrounding areas during summer.
 They arrive in large numbers from South America as soon as the weather starts to heat up.
-These little caterpillars feed on the leafy blades of lawn grass.
+These little caterpillars feed on grass and can destroy a lawn overnight.

 Why the Benefits of a Beautiful Lawn Are Endless

 So, there you go.
-These are the most common features of a good lawn care service.
+These are the most common features of a great lawn care service.
 It isn’t a comprehensive list because all providers are different.
 It also depends on the size, condition, and shape of your garden.
-In some cases, for example, it might be necessary to take labor intensive measures and cut down tree branches which are obstructing the light.
+In some cases, for example, it might be necessary to take labor-intensive measures and cut down tree branches that are obstructing the light.